caganseyrek/Lecture-Manager/README.md

 # Lecture Manager

-A full-stack lecture manager app with a frontend built using React and a backend made with Express, JWT, MongoDB, and Mongoose.
+A full-stack lecture manager app with a frontend built using React and a backend made with Express and MongoDB.
 (Collectively known as MERN Stack)

 The documentation for this projects is available [here](https://caganseyrek.github.io/repos/lecture-manager)